Empty properties, unoccupied properties and second homes

 If a property is in severe disrepair or derelict, or is undergoing major structural alterations that make it impossible to live in any part of it, the council tax band may be deleted.

-For more information contact the Valuation Office Agency.
+For more information contact the Valuation Office Agency

 Long-term empty properties

-From 1 April 2024 there will be an increase in the council tax premium for unoccupied and unfurnished properties.
-This change will apply to all unfurnished and unoccupied properties which have not had anyone living there as their sole or main residence for a year or more.
-This replaces the current threshold of two years.
-The percentage premium will be added from the appropriate date depending on when the property became unoccupied and unfurnished.
+From 1 April 2024 there has been an increase in the council tax premium for unoccupied and unfurnished properties.
+Any property that has been empty for more than 1 year is charged a premium of 100%, which means you pay double the standard amount of council tax This change has been applied to all unfurnished and unoccupied properties which have not had anyone living there as their sole or main residence for a year or more.
+This replaced the previous threshold of two years.
+The percentage premium is added from the appropriate date depending on when the property became unoccupied and unfurnished.

 The premium added will be 100% of your current council tax bill.